mfaits/mfaits.github.io/about/index.md

 # Michelle Faits

 I got my Bachelor's degree in Neuroscience from Brandeis University.
-I got my PhD at WashU where I studied [how neurons grow] (https://elifesciences.org/articles/11583#content), like my idol Rita Levi-Montalcini.
+I got my PhD at WashU where I studied [how neurons grow](https://elifesciences.org/articles/11583#content), like my idol Rita Levi-Montalcini.

-I ran a startup for two years trying to keep MS patients safe from the [JC Virus] (https://www.youtube.com/watch?v=lh3rREeMNZA).
+I ran a startup for two years trying to keep MS patients safe from the [JC Virus](https://www.youtube.com/watch?v=lh3rREeMNZA).

 Then I became a data scientist, where so far I've routed a nationwide truck fleet, matched a million healthcare records to medical dictionaries, and plugged AI agents into the development side of R&D.